 - Now place your fingertips onto your deep abdominal muscles.
 You may also feel the muscles under your fingertips gently draw away – this is normal!

 You should practice both the abdominal and pelvic floor elements and combining them.

 Once you’ve mastered it laying down, you can also practice it standing up or sitting.

-If you’re interested in finding out more about Pilates or coming along to one of our specialist rehabilitation Pilates classes, just give us a call on 023 8025 3317.
+If you’re interested in finding out more about clinical-pilates give us a call on 023 8025 3317.
 We have a full timetable of classes, for all levels of ability.